Quantum Control and General Recursion beyond the Unitary Case: Choice of Coefficients

 \section{Choice of Coefficients}

-In this section we explain our choice to use binary coefficients (i.e., extra bit ) $\nu$ in the operational semantics (Section~\ref{section:operational_semantics} and Figure~\ref{fig:semantics_operational}).
-In principle, the cofficients $\nu$ could be defined as any complex amplitudes with norm at most 1.
-In such a case, the most general formulation of the rules for the nondeterministic statements $\tb{discard}$, $\tb{meas}$ and $\tb{while}$ would be:
+In this section we explain our choice to use binary coefficients $\nu$ (i.e., the extra bit) in the operational semantics (Section~\ref{section:operational_semantics}, Figure~\ref{fig:semantics_operational}).
+In principle, the coefficients $\nu$ could be defined as any complex amplitudes with norm at most 1.
+In such a case, the most general formulation of the rules for the probabilistic statements $\tb{discard}$, $\tb{meas}$ and $\tb{while}$ would be:

 with $\alpha,\beta,\gamma,\delta,\epsilon,\eta\in\mathbb{C}$.